Romalu86/RESTool/README.md

 **Dictionary of variables:**

 The program supports the ability to supplement the base of unknown variables that are unpacked in the INT format (numbers - 1, 2, 4, etc.) or hexadecimal number system (example 0x1000).
-All information is in the constants.ini file, new values are added by analogy with others.
+All information is in the 'Data\constants.ini' file, new values are added by analogy with others.

-**File modes list:**

-- as1_engine - works with Alien Shooter 1, Alien Shooter 1 Last Hope, Alien Shooter - Lost World (Theseus Mobile)

-- theseus_pc - works with Theseus (PC Only)

-- as1world - works with Alien Shooter 1 - World

-- zs1 - works with Zombie Shooter 1

-- zs1_mobile - works with Zombie Shooter 1 (Mobile)

-- as2_original - works with Gold and Vengeance editions

-- as2_addons - works with Reloaded, Conscription, Zombie Shooter 2 Teaser

-- zs2_engine - works with Zombie Shooter 2 / Alien Shooter: Revisited

-- as2legend_engine - works with Alien Shooter 2 Legend & TD (Steam and Mobile), Alien Shooter 2 New Era, Alien Shooter 2 Reloaded (Mobile)

-- oe_engine - works with Objects Extended Project (version 1.1.0.6+)

-- crazylunch - works with Crazy Lunch

-- chackstemple - works with Chacks Temple

-- locoland - works with Steamland (Locoland in Steam)